July 1, 2012 – June 30, 2014

 b) Candidates for appointment or reappointment to the rank of Instructor I are judged principally on performance in teaching.
 Service to the academic profession, to the University, and to the community may be taken into account.
 Instructors I who are candidates for a tenured appointment are judged on the ground of excellence in teaching.

-c) Judgements of an individual should be made objectively.
+c) Judgments of an individual should be made objectively.

 d) The decision to grant a tenured appointment shall take into account the interests of the Department and the University in maintaining academic strength and balance but no person holding a term appointment with review shall be denied reappointment or a tenured appointment on the ground that the University has established quotas in a Department or Faculty for those holding a tenured appointment.